inspec/inspec/README.md

 ## Installation

 Chef InSpec requires Ruby ( >= 2.6 ).
-Ruby 2.5 support is limited and requires use of Bundler with an entry in the Gemfile:
+Ruby 2.5 support is limited and requires Bundler with an entry in the Gemfile:

 ```
   # 16.7.23 required ruby 2.6+